Dr. Timothy J. Lyons

 Program Director

-Noreen O'DonnellNoreen O’Donnell is the program director of DFSC.
-In this role, she is responsible for planning, initiative development and administration of the program.
 Prior to joining the DFSC team, Noreen was the director of the BlueCross BlueShield of South Carolina Patient Centered Medical Home program and worked at the South Carolina Department of Health and Environmental Control, overseeing the agency’s HIV care and support services programs.
-Noreen has a Master of Social Work from the University of South Carolina and served as a Peace Corps volunteer in Togo, West Africa.
+Noreen has a master of social work from the University of South Carolina and served as a Peace Corps volunteer in Togo, West Africa.

-Dr. Dongxu (Arthur) Fu
+Dongxu (Arthur) Fu, PhD

 Data Scientist

-Dr. Arthur FuDr.
-Dongxu (Arthur) Fu is a data scientist for DFSC.
-He is responsible for data management and analysis and uses data mining techniques to generate real-world evidence and prediction systems to maximize the efficacy of existing diabetes programs.
-Prior to joining DFSC, Dr. Fu had research appointments at the University of Virginia, Queen's University Belfast and the University of Oklahoma Health Sciences Center, with a focus on translational research in diabetes.
-Dr. Fu has a Master of Applied Data Science from Syracuse University and a doctorate in immunology from Harbin Medical University.
+Prior to joining DFSC, Dr. Fu held research appointments at the University of Virginia, Queen's University Belfast and the University of Oklahoma Health Sciences Center, with a focus on translational research in diabetes.
+Dr. Fu has a master of applied data science from Syracuse University and a doctorate in immunology from Harbin Medical University.

 Project Strategist